mradcliffe/docker-core-sprint/README.md

 * Run the "Docker for Windows Installer" to install Docker.
    * If your computer does not have Hyper-V support enabled, Docker will try to enable it and Windows will need to be restarted.
-* Run the "Git for Windows" 64-bit installer.
+* Run the "Portable-Git" 64-bit installer.

 #### Windows (Docker ToolBox)